FATF asks Pakistan to complete action plan by October

 The points included: (1) adequately demonstrating its proper understanding of the TF risks posed by the terrorist groups , and conducting supervision on a risk-sensitive basis; (2) demonstrating that remedial actions and sanctions are applied in cases of AML/CFT violations, and that these actions have an effect on AML/CFT compliance by financial institutions; (3) demonstrating that competent authorities are cooperating and taking action to identify and take enforcement action against illegal money or value transfer services (MVTS); (4) demonstrating that authorities are identifying cash couriers and enforcing controls on illicit movement of currency and understanding the risk of cash couriers being used for TF; (5) improving inter-agency coordination including between provincial and federal authorities on combating TF risks; (6) demonstrating that law enforcement agencies (LEAs) are identifying and investigating the widest range of TF activity and that TF investigations and prosecutions target designated persons and entities, and persons and entities acting on behalf or at the direction of the designated persons or entities; (7) demonstrating that TF prosecutions result in effective, proportionate and dissuasive sanctions and enhancing the capacity and support for prosecutors and the judiciary; and (8) demonstrating effective implementation of targeted financial sanctions (supported by a comprehensive legal obligation) against all 1267 and 1373 designated terrorists and those acting for or on their behalf, including preventing the raising and moving of funds, identifying and freezing assets (movable and immovable), and prohibiting access to funds and financial services; (9) demonstrating enforcement against TFS violations including administrative and criminal penalties and provincial and federal authorities cooperating on enforcement cases; (10) demonstrating that facilities and services owned or controlled by designated person are deprived of their resources and the usage of the resources.

-Earlier, Pakistan has managed to secure support from China, Turkey, Malaysia, GCC and some of important European countries in order to avert falling into blacklist at Financial Action Task Force (FATF) plenary meeting held at USA.

-Pakistan’s delegation attended FATF plenary meeting held at Orlando USA from June 16 to 21 under Director General Financial Monitoring Unit (FMU) Mansoor Hassan Siddiqui.
+Earlier, Pakistan had managed to secure support from China, Turkey, Malaysia, GCC and some important European countries in order to avert falling into blacklist at the plenary meeting from June 16 to 21.
+Pakistan’s delegation attended under Financial Monitoring Unit (FMU) Director General Mansoor Hassan Siddiqui.
 The proposal to blacklist Pakistan was made by India and supported by USA, Israel and Russia largely.
-However, as there was a number of countries saying Pakistan has made some progress, giving its political commitment therefore status quo be maintained and discussions on next steps should be made in next meeting where Pakistan’s progress will be considered and its Actions Plan will be completed.
+However, as there were number of countries saying Pakistan has made some progress, giving its political commitment therefore status quo be maintained and discussions on next steps should be made in next meeting where Pakistan’s progress will be considered and its Actions Plan will be completed.

 This review will be based on analysis of Asia Pacific Joint Group.
-So authorities will need to deliver on all the Action items.
-Its very important and key areas of focus will be Terror Financing Risk Assessment by NACTA, Sectoral Risk Assessment of Cash Smuggling by FBR, interagency coordination by NACTA, investigations prosecution and convictions by LEAs particularly FIA and CTDs, actions against illegal channels Hawala & Hundi by FIA in coordination with SBP, supervisory actions by regulators, freezing of assets of proscribed entities of concern by authorities and strategy to manage these assets by authorities etc.
+So authorities will need to deliver on all the action items.
+It is very important and key areas of focus will be Terror Financing Risk Assessment by Nacta, Sectoral Risk Assessment of Cash Smuggling by FBR, interagency coordination by Nacta, investigations prosecution and convictions by LEAs particularly FIA and CTDs, actions against illegal channels Hawala and Hundi by FIA in coordination with SBP, supervisory actions by regulators, freezing of assets of proscribed entities of concern by authorities and strategy to manage these assets by authorities etc.

-According to statement issued by Finance Ministry on Friday night stating that the Plenary Meeting of Financial Action Task Force (FATF) took place at Orlando, USA, from June 16-21, 2019.
-The meeting reviewed the compliance of a number of countries, including Pakistan with the international standards on Anti-Money Laundering and Counter Financing of Terrorism (AML-CFT).

 The government of Pakistan reiterates its commitment to take all necessary measures to ensure completion of the Action Plan in a timely manner, the official statement concluded.